gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 Flag NZ if file I/O active
     Modifies..
 AF

 Standard routine to check whether the BASIC Interpreter is currently directing its input or output via an I/O buffer.
-This is determined by examining PTRFIL.
-It is normally zero but will contain a buffer FCB (File Control Block) address while statements such as "PRINT#1", "INPUT#1", etc. are being executed by the Interpreter.
+This is determined by examining [PTRFIL](#ptrfil).
+It is normally zero but will contain a buffer FCB (File Control Block) address while statements such as "`PRINT#1`", "`INPUT#1`", etc. are being executed by the Interpreter.

 <a name="dcompr"></a>